Skip to Content

 • This recipe can be doubled.
 Need to feed a crowd?
 Double the recipe and bake it in a 9×13 pan!
 Bake about 50 minutes to an hour.

 • Don’t skip the zest!
-Seriously, don’t skip the orange or lemon zest.
+Particularly, don’t skip the orange or lemon zest.
 It brings a different dimension of flavor to the apple crisp and it won’t be the same (or as good!) without it.

 Can I Make This as a Dairy Free and Vegan Apple Crisp?